andrecrms/scripts/README.md

 10. Databases Compatibility Level.
 11. TempDB Files checks (autogrow, size, number of files)

-**Test it before run it into your production environment, and feel free to download and modify this script to suit your needs.
-If you use it publicly, please credit the author =D. Thanks!**
+**Please test it before running it in your production environment and feel free to download and modify this script to suit your needs.
+If you use it publicly, please give credit to the author =D. Thanks!**